 (Told in Jataka #545) The Bodhisatta was once a king’s advisor.
 Four kings wondered which of them possessed the superior virtue.
 The Bodhisatta proclaimed them equal.

 The Bodhisatta was once a wealthy merchant.
-On a trade trip his ship sank and he was rescued by a goddess because before the journey began he had given his shoes to a private Buddha (those who reach enlightenment on their own and do not teach the path to others) who was walking barefoot in hot sand.
+On a trade trip his ship sank.
+He was rescued by a goddess because before the journey began he had given his shoes to a private Buddha (those who reach enlightenment on their own and do not teach the path to others) who was walking barefoot in hot sand.

 The Bodhisatta was once an ascetic.
 A fellow ascetic was impaled for a theft he didn’t commit and the Bodhisatta got the king to pardon him and spare his life.
 Later the Bodhisatta spoke an act of truth (a solemn declaration of one’s supreme virtue followed by a request for some miraculous result) to save a child’s life and in doing so admitted he only remained an ascetic because he would feel embarrassed to quit.

 The Bodhisatta was once a king.
 He got the throne after eating a magical chicken.
 He chose his two best friends to be commander-in-chief and treasurer, but the former was angry at not being chosen king, so he treated the others badly.

 The Bodhisatta was once a son of a village householder.
 His father was dedicated to caring for his own father, but his mother, trying to get rid of the elderly man, made him seem intolerable by doing things like giving him bad food so he would complain.
 Then she told her husband that either his father had to leave or she would.
 He chose his wife and was about to kill his father, but the Bodhisatta halted their plan.